 No, you don’t.
 We tap into what is in your home and surrounding area.
 For example, we walk in the neighborhood or use nearby community recreation centers and gyms.
 Other skills can be developed in the home through functional activities: range of motion can come through daily chores; eye-hand coordination from working on the computer; organizational skills from meal planning and grocery shopping.

-We help individuals with a wide range of diagnosis including: traumatic brain injury, spinal cord injury, stroke, multiple sclerosis, Parkinson’s disease, central nervous system tumors and disorders, complex orthopedic injuries, encephalitis, meningitis, post-concussive syndrome, anoxia/hypoxia and aneurysm.
+We help individuals with a wide range of diagnoses, including traumatic brain injury, spinal cord injury, stroke, and other neurological conditions such as multiple sclerosis, Parkinson’s disease, central nervous system tumors and disorders, complex orthopedic injuries, encephalitis, meningitis, post-concussive syndrome, anoxia/hypoxia and aneurysm.
+More about our services